anfema/firebase_push/README.md

 msg.send()
 ```

+For testing you can use `msg.send(sync=True)` to send the message immediately without involving celery

 This will send a translateable message.
 The clients have to have translation tables.

 - Android needs just `Title with %s` and `body number %d, string: %s` in the strings